-Colmers Farm's pupils are taught through daily reading lessons.
+Colmers Farm's pupils are taught through whole class reading lessons each day.
 Our reading sequence aims to address the common barriers to success by increasing their vocabulary; teaching the skill of analysing a text in detail; and teaching the background knowledge needed to engage with the text.
 Non-fiction texts are used to provide the background knowledge each week and pupils also have opportunities to study poetry and to compare texts with similar themes, characters and settings.
 Reading for pleasure is promoted through our library.
-We also have regular class story times through the Just Read Programme which encourages a love of reading.
+We also have regular class story times and reading for pleasure sessions (both in KS1 and KS2) which encourage a love of reading.